 It was when I started travel writing that I discovered quite by accident a useful little tip.
 I started taking my notebook out whenever I was at a restaurant to jot down my thoughts about the experience, what I ate and so on.
 The restaurant staff always notice and usually assume I am a restaurant critic.
 Not only do I get great service but it makes it easier to strike up a conversation and find out more about the restaurant.
 This is exactly what happened last year when I visited Pigna, home to one of my favourite restaurants.

-Another plus of being on your own is that you don’t have to frantically wave your arms about to stop everyone else from starting their meal so that you can photograph it.
+Another plus of being on your own for a travel blogger is that you don’t have to frantically wave your arms about to stop everyone else from starting their meal so that you can photograph it.
 (Thank you, Neill, for your patience.)
 Instead, you can photograph your meal to your heart’s content and then tuck-in.
+Admittedly, that isn’t a problem for most people but travel bloggers are a bred apart.

-Another option is to book yourself onto a food-themed excursion.
+Another option is to book yourself onto a food-themed excursion as mentioned earlier.
 Viator has a great selection of food and wine walking tours in most cities including Rome.
 I’ve used them many times and always found them excellent.
 You can also book airport/hotel transfers through their site which is perfect for anyone shy of public transport in an unknown city.

 The Rewards of Travelling Solo

 Looking for a hotel in Rome?
-Check out reviews for hotels in Rome on TripAdvisor.
+Compare prices for hotels in Rome on TripAdvisor.

 Of course in some cultures, it is not acceptable for a woman to travel unaccompanied.
 If that is your experience I’d be very interested in hearing your thoughts on this.